piether/offline/README.md

 AngularJS + express web app to experiment with offline capabilities.

-Purpose of this experiment is to try to enrich the REST layer to support offline capabilities instead of relying on syncing on a lower level (such as CouchDB/PouchDB solutions)/
+Purpose of this experiment is to try to enrich the REST layer to support offline capabilities instead of relying on syncing on a lower level (such as CouchDB/PouchDB solutions)

 # Getting started